Newsroom

 This webinar was intended as a contribution to this important debate, which organzers hope will result in further dialogue and collaborations.

-A summary transcript (the final page of which includes links to key reference documents) has been made available.
+A summary transcript (the final page of which includes links to key reference documents) has been made available, and the full recorded program can be viewed here and below.

 Explore more